Weilando/bachelor_playground/README.md

 # Playground Bachelor Thesis
 This framework provides experiments for my bachelor thesis about the _Lottery Ticket Hypothesis_.
+It provides experiments with iterative magnitude pruning (IMP) and one-shot pruning (OSP).
 These experiments are currently available:
-- Finding winning tickets from fully-connected Lenet 300-100 on MNIST using Iterative Magnitude Pruning
+- Finding winning tickets from fully-connected Lenet 300-100 on MNIST using IMP or OSP
-- Finding winning tickets from convolutional Conv-2 on CIFAR-10 using Iterative Magnitude Pruning
+- Finding winning tickets from convolutional Conv-2 and CIFAR-10 using IMP or OSP
-- Finding winning tickets from convolutional Conv-4 on CIFAR-10 using Iterative Magnitude Pruning
+- Finding winning tickets from convolutional Conv-4 and CIFAR-10 using IMP or OSP
-- Finding winning tickets from convolutional Conv-6 on CIFAR-10 using Iterative Magnitude Pruning
+- Finding winning tickets from convolutional Conv-6 and CIFAR-10 using IMP or OSP
+- Retraining randomly reinitialized models from a previous IMP- or OSP-experiment

 ## Run experiments
 There are two ways to perform experiments and both options allow execution on CPU or GPU (with CUDA).